AnalyticalGraphicsInc/STKCodeExamples/StkUiPlugins/CSharp/TETK_Example_UI_Plugin/README_TETK_Example_UI_Plugin.txt

 This sample plugin is to demonstrate how custom TETK worfklows can be created through custom UIs using TETK Connect commands.
 This particular example consists of an F35 ownship with a radar system under test.
 The forward-facing radar of the F35 captures tracking data for ten other aircraft flying in the vicinity.
 TSPI data is loaded for the F35 ownship as well as the other ten aircraft.
 The tracking data for the radar is also loaded and a track is created in the TETK Tracks workflow.
 A filtered track based on Track ID can also be created.
 A desired track can then be promoted and a Track Comparison can be run to compare how well the radar tracked a particular aircraft relative to its TSPI.
 Several quick buttons exist to create comparison graphs and a data display.

 TO INSTALL:

 Simply run the "STK12.UIPlugin.Copier.TetkExample.exe" in the Exe_Installer folder.
+If you copy it to your local machine make sure to also copy the .exe.config to the same folder.
-You can place the plugin in any of the following locations:
+While installing, you can place the plugin in any of the following locations:
 1) "C:\Program Files\AGI\STK 12\Plugins\"  <-- STK looks here first, but needs admin privs
 2) "C:\ProgramData\AGI\STK 12\Plugins"  <-- no admin privs, but gets wiped out w/ version changes (DEFAULT)
 3) <STKuser>\Config\Plugins\  <-- no admin privs, but only visible to that user, and Reset Curr User makes it disappear